The Guide to Meditation: How to Meditate for Anxiety & Gain Inner Peace

 Step 3 - Have a Designated Space

-Regardless of where you choose to meditate – choosing somewhere that you won't be disturbed and is quiet is essential.
+Regardless of where you choose to meditate – choosing somewhere quiet and where you won't be disturbed is essential.

 Over time, this location or chair will become associated with mindfulness and meditation and it will become more natural to meditate when you sit in that spot each day.